Practitioner Insights on Fairness Requirements in the AI Development Life Cycle: An Interview Study: Results

 \subsubsection{Trade-offs Between Fairness and Project Goals (Performance, Usability, Deadlines)}

-We observe distinct ways teams negotiate trade-offs between fairness and project goals such as performance, usability, and deadlines.
-Some participants emphasized fairness as a core value (e.g., P11, P15, P17).
-For instance, P17 said: \\
+\imp{We observe three distinct ways in how teams negotiate trade-offs between fairness and project goals such as performance, usability, and deadlines: \emph{fairness as a core value}, \emph{fairness as negotiable}, and \emph{fairness as excluded from decision-making}. }